 If the team has decided to delegate work, then everybody should be given a chance to clearly sign off on each draft of the project.
 This helps ensure transparency and accountability.
 We suggest at least four drafts.

-- Detailed Outline (Everyone)- detailed project outline including clear statement of opinion/thesis/hypothesis of paper, supporting claims, examples of evidence and credible citations, and conclusion.
+- Detailed Outline (Everyone)- As a team, review the assignment description, instructions and rubric to ensure your outline will be created in alignment with the assignment requirements.
+As a team, create a detailed outline of the end product, including a clear statement of opinion/thesis/hypothesis of paper, supporting claims, examples of evidence and credible citations, and conclusion.

-- Rough Draft (Delegated) - rough draft of the project including detailed text or script based on the detailed project outline.
-Once the draft is complete everyone has a chance to comment on how accurately it reflects the outline, including the logic, evidence, and sequence of the presentation.
-The editors take the feedback from the 2nd draft and incorporate it into the third draft.
-Every effort will be made to incorporate all feedback.
-If there is a conflict between elements of the feedback, the hole team will be asked to resolve the conflict before the third draft is finished.
+- Second Draft (Delegated ) - The writer takes the team's feedback from the rough draft and incorporates it into a second draft.
+Every effort needs to be made to incorporate all feedback.
+If there is a conflict between elements of the feedback, the entire team should meet to reach agreement before the Good (third) draft is written.
 Once the 2nd draft is complete, the argument and evidence is fixed and should not be changed unless everyone agrees.

 - Final Draft (Everyone) - For the sake of transparency and accountability, everyone on the team should approve the final draft of the project before handing it in.

-Finally, to ensure our success, we have to re-visit assignment description, instructions and rubric to check alignment with the team's work.
+Finally, before submitting, to ensure success, re-visit the assignment description, instructions and rubric to check alignment with the team's final draft.